-- Ditches will carry stormwater from the streets to sumps (dry wells).
+- Swales and pipes will carry stormwater from the streets to sumps (dry wells).

-Public funds will pay for the project design, construction of stormwater facilities, additional street lighting, and street tree planting.
+Public funds are paying for project design, construction of stormwater facilities, additional street lighting, and street tree planting.
 Portland Parks and Recreation will fund construction of street and sidewalk improvements on SE Tenino Court adjacent to Errol Heights Park.
-The City of Portland will be working with area property owners to form a Local Improvement District (LID) to pay for a portion of construction costs related to street improvements (grading, paving, and shoulder work).
+PBOT is working with neighborhood property owners to form a Local Improvement District (LID) to pay for a portion of construction costs related to street improvements (grading, paving, sidewalks, driveway connections).
 Special financing for the LID will allow homeowners to defer payment of the LID assessment until properties are sold.